VectorInstitute/PromptEngineering/Exploration_Guide.md

 * Discrete and Continuous Prompt Optimization Techniques.
 * Introduction to fairness/bias analysis for NLP models, including through prompting.
-* Chain of Thought (CoT) prompting and vision prompts
+* Chain of Thought (CoT) prompting and vision prompts.

 As such, some areas of this respository that could be of interest are: